cgjosephlee/PBJelly/README.md

 ```

 ## Reminder
-- Only PBJelly is tested.
+- Only PBJelly works.
+- PBJelly will edit `input.fasta` and make a backup `input.fasta.original`, use alias if you feel it's annoying.
 - Sometimes it fails without returning error code, go check each `xxx.err`.